How predators cyberstalk your kids on social media?

-Computer stalking is a very big issue and it’s not the job of a normal person.
-An expert stalker who has advanced knowledge of computer can perform this.
-Hacking a victim’s computer and run the programs according to own desire is a real definition of computer stalking.
-The invader has the power to control the action of a victim when they connected PC with internet.
+Computer stalking is a very big issue and it's not the job of a normal person.
+An expert stalker who has advanced knowledge of computers can perform this.
+Hacking a victim's computer and run the programs according to their own desire is a real definition of computer stalking.
+The invader has the power to control the action of a victim when they connected PC with the internet.

 2. Email stalkers

 The email stalkers are not just obsessed with stalking your email data but they are more curious to send hate and threatening emails.
 Apart from this, they have the skills to forward viruses and spam.

 It can be considered as stalking when the above facts are happening in a repeated manner with your emails.
 At this point, it's very important to take preventive steps.

 3. Internet stalkers

 On the public platform, you are being tracked by predators without making any clue that you are being followed by anyone.
 Your action on the internet is being captured and can be displayed in the wrong sense.

 Social media stalking

 Social media is a bond that sparkles with time

 Experiencing stalking on social media is a terrific situation.